 - (1) Detailed billing by each entity showing itemized cost information, including individual administrative services provided; - (2) Transactional data; and - (3) The cost to the Plan for each administrative function performed by the contractor.

 "§ 135-48.33.
-Contracting provisions; large contract review by Attorney General, auditing, no cost plus contracts.
+Contracting provisions; large contract review by Board of Trustees and Attorney General, auditing, no cost plus contracts.